theo-armour/2020/apps/us-census-bureau-tracts-ca/README.md

 ## Concept

 _In the old days there were preliminary sketches on envelopes and you had to imagine what the design would really look like.
-Now there are designs on screens and you have to imagine how sketchy and preliminary they are._
+Now there are designs on screens and you have to imagine how very sketchy and preliminary they are.
+;-)_

 2020-06-29 Features

+Displaying thousands of data points is tricky.
+The normal method is to bulk numbers of points together.
+The issue can be that you lose subtlety.
+In this version, there is slider to scale the size of the data points - allowing for larger points that you can see when you zoom out and space between the points when you zoom in

 * Data for 8,057 US census tracts.
 Heights indicate density per square kilometer.
 * Use fingers or pointing device to to zoom, pan and rotate.